-I was diagnosed at 26 years young with stage 2B invasive ductal carcinoma and metastatic breast cancer in October 2015.
-I am an occupational therapist, pink lover, and Disney fanatic!
-Enjoy my tale of the journey I live from day to day and my mission to #sparkleon !
+I was diagnosed at 26 years young with stage 2B invasive ductal carcinoma ER/PR+ HER2- in October 2015.
+I was deemed cancer free in 2016, had my first miracle daughter Kendra in 2018, and 2nd Kenzie in 2020!
+I am a pediatric occupational therapist, pink lover, and Disney fanatic!
+Enjoy the tales of the journey I live from day to day and my mission to #sparkleon !

 Scanxiety: its a fear of the unknown when it comes to routine or diagnostic testing.
 It can be any test from and ultrasound, an mri, a pet scan, or blood work!
 Plain and simple, especially after having Cancer at any age I would imagine… but more particularly in your 20’s when you are planning out your whole entire life and future, it freakin sucks!
 It’s scary, your mind literally Fucks with you anyway it can.
 It’s literally like your playing the Worst Case Scenario game from This Is Us!
 Pretty much before any appointment, test, or scan I assess every single whatif I can possibly think of with the deep hope that the scan will be Clear and Nothing new will magically be found.